parsiya/parsiya.net/content/post/2022/2022-02-07-security-game-package-manager/index.markdown

 (LPEs).

-I will assume the user can download the content they have access to[^1] and there are licensing checks that prevent them from launching a game they do not own.
-While these are security concerns, I will not talk about them here.
+I will assume the user can download the content they have access to[^1] and there are license checks to prevent them from running a game they do not own.
+These are security concerns, but I will not talk about them here.

-[^1]: A mix of owned games + the subscription library + trials + ....
+[^1]: A mix of owned games + the subscription library + trials.

 # What are Game Package Managers?
 There are only a few "package managers" in the world.
 Your first reaction here